Zoom

 Creating rooms before a meeting

-In the Create Rooms window you can:
+Select Create Rooms to open a window where you can:

-1. create rooms
+1. Create rooms

 If the pre-assigned groups do not immediately appear in the Breakout rooms window, try Recreate → Recover to pre-assigned rooms.